Faces of the world and the many different cultures

-In the 8 years we have been travelling around the world to-date (Jan 2018) we have met so many different people, cultures and people with complete different habits, custom, laws, dress, social standards, religious beliefs, traditions and architectural style.
+In the 45 years we have been travelling around the world to-date ( Permanent in our Motorhome since 2004) we have met so many different people, cultures and people with complete different habits, custom, laws, dress, social standards, religious beliefs, traditions and architectural style.

 The population of the world is incredible diverse and made up of tribes, people of many social and ethnic groups, some are just a few thousand and in some cases a lot less, while others consist of millions of people.
 Each group has its own language and culture.